bogaudio/BogaudioModules/README-prerelease.md

 #### <a name="fourfo"></a> 4FO

 A quadrature LFO, with outputs at 4 different phases.
-The phases may be set by knobs and CVs; by default they are 0, 90, 180 and 270 degrees from the fundamental.
+The phases may be set by knobs and CVs (marked PHS); by default they are 0, 90, 180 and 270 degrees from the fundamental.
 Otherwise, functionality is the same as with LFO, except that:
   - The wave shape is selectable, and all outputs are of the same (phase-shifted) wave.
   - The sampling and pulse width knobs and CVs are combined, with their function depending on the selected wave.